nisaTahsin/SENG350-Project/docs/prompts.md

 ChatGPT (2025-09-19) - how difficult is it to change a project from typescript to javascript?

 ChatGPT (2025-09-21) - What are the trade-offs between choosing typescript or javascript for the frontend of a project?

+ChatGPT (2025-09-19) - Why might we use Jest over Vitest or vice versa